murphyka/information_explorable/info_decomp.md

 By using auxiliary variables to compress our source variables, we gain the ability to identify specific variation across all the sources that is most predictive of the target variable.
 Rather than measuring the mutual information between subsets of the sources and the target -- which can nevertheless be insightful -- we obtain a continuous spectrum of the important bits and a soft ramp to interpretability.

-If you find this manner of analysis intriguing and want to learn more, check out our recent papers on the topic:
+If you find this manner of analysis intriguing and want to learn more, check out our papers on the topic:

-<a class="paper-title-link" href="https://arxiv.org/abs/2211.17264">Interpretability with full complexity by constraining feature information</a> ICLR 2023
+<a class="paper-title-link" href="https://arxiv.org/abs/2211.17264">Interpretability with full complexity by constraining feature information (ICLR 2023)</a>

-<a class="paper-title-link" href="https://www.pnas.org/doi/abs/10.1073/pnas.2312988121">Information decomposition in complex systems via machine learning</a> PNAS 2024
+<a class="paper-title-link" href="https://www.pnas.org/doi/abs/10.1073/pnas.2312988121">Information decomposition in complex systems via machine learning (PNAS 2024)</a>

+If you have any feedback or thoughts, we'd love to hear them!
+Please email kieranm@seas.upenn.edu.

 ### Acknowledgements